awesome-spectral-indices/awesome-spectral-indices/docs/index.rst

 Expressions
 ~~~~~~~~~~~~~~~~

-The formula of the index is presented as a string/expression (e.g. `"(N - R)/(N + R)"`) that can be used by the `ee.Image.expression() <https://developers.google.com/earth-engine/apidocs/ee-image-expression>`_ method in `Google Earth Engine <https://earthengine.google.com/>`_.
+The formula of the index is presented as a string/expression (e.g. :code:`"(N - R)/(N + R)"`) that can be easily evaluated.
 The parameters used in the expression for each index follow this standard:

 .. list-table:: Standard variables for spectral indices expressions and satellite equivalents.
    :header-rows: 1